linuxboot/heads-wiki/Installing-and-Configuring/Prerequisites.md

 **All USB Security dongles used with Heads must support OpenPGP** for storing your private key and signing `/boot` contents.

 **HOTP verification is optional** but provides automatic firmware verification at boot.
-Without HOTP, you'll use TPMTOTP (manual verification with your phone).
+Without HOTP, a board with a TPM uses TPMTOTP (manual verification with your phone).
+A board without a TPM has no TOTP and no Disk Unlock Key.
 Most [board configurations]({{ site.baseurl }}/Prerequisites#supported-devices) are available in both HOTP and non-HOTP variants, though some vendors only support HOTP-enabled configurations.

 ### USB Security dongle compatibility: